daniele3b/SafeWater/Assignment2/README.md

 The system uses a relay in order to activate a water pump when the reserve is fill in order to use the water collected, and it use a servo motor in order to open and to close the water resource making it possible to collect water without waste.

+## Purpose of the second Assignment

+The purpose of the second assignment is to replace the single device (Nucleo-F401RE) by a Wireless Sensor Network comprised of multiple nodes, in particular they are ARM Cortex M3 STM32F103REY nodes.
+The devices are available of Iot-Lab a platform used for testing and evaluation of IOT solutions.
+The protocol used to create the mesh is the 802.15.4 in combination with 6loWPN protocols in order to create a wireless sensor network and connect it to the internet in order to send data to AWS Cloud by using a MQTT/MQTT-SN broker.

+In carrying out the 2 homework, particular attention was paid to performance evaluation in terms of power consumption, latency and throughput.

+## Benefits & Limitations

+Creating a Wireless Sensor Network, we can have a network of sensors in order to monitor the environment and obtain data that would normally be impossible or difficult to find by humans.
+The dense deployment of these sensors allows to the system to create a model of the phenomenon that you want to measure so , as a consequence it is possible to obtain qualitatively and quantitatively better data.
+A network of sensors allows to be very fault tollerant, in fact, using devices/sensors with overlapping observation areas also if a node crashs we can get data using another device that is next to the crashed sensor.
+Obviously, if many nodes crash the network couldn't work.
+In terms of energy efficency, a single node must be optimzed to ensure network longevity and amortize the cost of creating the network.

+As the number of nodes increases, we could meet some limitations as:

+- Increase of the end to end delay;
+- Decrease of the throughput;
+- Increase of the maintenance cost;

 ## IoT Architecture